KunyanCAI/RBTCA/README.md

 # Region-Based Text-Consistent Augmentation for Multimodal Medical Segmentation

-This repository contains the official implementation of our MICCAI 2025 paper:
+This repository (to be updated) contains the official implementation of our MICCAI 2025 paper:

 **Region-Based Text-Consistent Augmentation for Multimodal Medical Segmentation**